VirtuallyCreative/virtuallycreative-core/content/about.md

 sections:
   - type: content_section
     content: >
       Virtually(Creative).ca was registered on August 26th, 2010.
-With 11 years
+But the start of this journey was actually back in 2008 working as a Security guard.
-      in the web development space.
+      Wanting more I taught myself HTML, CSS2 and Javascript and the rest, is history.
+It's been 11 years in the web development space and I enjoy every minute of it.

       Al Romano is a self-taught, Full Stack Web Developer with a knack for web